samuelkadolph/ruby-ttyname/README.md

 # ttyname

-ttyname is a small library that lets get the name of a tty device.
+ttyname is a small library that lets you get the name of a tty device.

 ttyname adds one method (`ttyname`) that returns the name of the tty device of an `IO` instance.